 - 3.41 Subject to the outcome of HMRC's decision regarding the possible suspension of certain exemptions from the Aggregates Levy, and to the outcome of the formal EC investigation into those exemptions (see para.
 3.23 above), little justification has otherwise been found for modifying the overall scale of future demand for primary aggregates that has been indicated by the historical baseline sales figures shown in Table 3.1, above.
-Whilst there is some evidence that short term rates of economic growth are likely to be less than those seen during most of the baseline period (2001 - 2010), implying a reduced level of demand in future years, there is also a need to allow for the possibility of increased growth during later years within the period covered by the revised RTS.
+Whilst there is some evidence that short term rates of economic growth are likely to be slightly higher those seen during most of the baseline period (2001 - 2010), implying a slightly increased level of demand in future years, there is also a need to allow for the possibility of further increased growth during later years within the period covered by the revised RTS.
 That possibility is at least hinted at by future projections of population growth, but is also in keeping with the more general long-term economic cycle of peaks and troughs.
-If the Aggregate Levy Exemptions are suspended, or if the Levy itself is eventually abolished, this could have significant implications in terms of the future demand for primary aggregates.
-Whilst it would not be justified to rely to such factors in terms of clear predictions, it would be prudent not to ignore them for the purposes of ensuring an adequate level of future provision of construction aggregates. - 3.42 As noted earlier, the historical sales figures represent the demand which has hitherto been placed upon individual MPAs to supply aggregates for use within those areas and elsewhere, including exports to England.
+If the Aggregate Levy exemptions are suspended, or if the Levy itself is eventually abolished, this could have significant implications in terms of the future demand for primary aggregates.
+Whilst it would not be justified to rely to such factors in terms of clear predictions, it would be prudent not to ignore them for the purposes of ensuring an adequate level of future provision of construction aggregates.
+All such factors will need to be kept under review between now and the next review of the RTS.
+It is considered unlikely, however, that any of these would be likely to trigger a need for the RTS to be revised any earlier than the next scheduled five-yearly review.
+Whilst some circumstances (e.g. a major, unexpected increase in construction activity or the possible abolition of the aggregates levy) may give rise to a marked increase in the demand for aggregates, there will generally be sufficient availability of permitted reserves to accommodate these changes in the relatively short term, until the next scheduled review. - 3.42 As noted earlier, the historical sales figures represent the demand which has hitherto been placed upon individual MPAs to supply aggregates for use within those areas and elsewhere, including exports to England.
 The figures do not equate to consumption within those individual areas. - 3.43 Unfortunately there are no detailed statistics available for the consumption of aggregates within individual MPAs in Wales, only within broad sub-regional groupings which provide very limited insight.
 Inevitably, however, there are geographical imbalances between production and consumption, simply as a consequence of the geographical differences between the spatial distribution of resources and the locations of urban development and infrastructure.
-Despite those differences, however, there is an economic imperative for quarries to be located as close as possible to the main centres of consumption. - 3.44 This is not to say that the current distribution of quarries is perfectly aligned with either the proximity principle or the notion of environmental capacity, however.
+Despite those differences, however, there is an economic imperative for quarries to be located as close as possible to the main centres of consumption.

+3.44 This is not to say that the current distribution of quarries is perfectly aligned with either the proximity principle or the notion of environmental capacity, however.
 For this reason, the historical demand/sales figures shown in Table 3.1 do not necessarily represent the geographical pattern of apportionments that would ideally be required in future years.
 Chapter 4 of this report provides an analysis of the proximity and environmental capacity influences which need to be considered, and balanced against practical issues and other aspects of sustainability, before the final apportionments for each MPA can be assessed.